 Heating and cooling levels customized to the number of people in the room can make employees feel more comfortable, which can lead to better work efficiency.
 Consumers will also appreciate that your company is dedicated to sustainable solutions.

 You can use smart building trends to better understand the opportunities for floor plan use in your office.
-Occupancy sensors can track how many people are in a room at one time, so your business can offer a safely spaced layout following CDC COVID-19 guidelines.
-You’ll also know where your employees are and who they interact with throughout the day, so you can effectively use contact tracing.
+Occupancy sensors can track how many people are in a room at one time.
+You’ll also know where your employees are and who they interact with throughout the day.

 Automated room management services can help employees save time by tracking when rooms are open or full, so people never have to spend time searching for available workspaces.
 You’ll also get information about whether you can use a different floor plan to make better use of your space, whether you have enough desks and equipment per person and whether you have the office space to hire more employees.

 Artificial intelligence (AI) is a software program that is able to learn and think similarly to the ways humans do.
 It collects and processes data to make decisions and help people and companies perform tasks.
 As AI gathers more information over time, it becomes smarter and increasingly useful for the specific responsibilities of your business.

 Machine-learning technology is woven into the fabric of our daily shopping lives.
 AI is present in self-checkouts, store displays and smart shelf tags.
 Over the past few years, consumer behavior has actually changed due to what people now expect from AI capabilities.
 To get the most out of your store’s advertising efforts and consumer research, consider adapting your approach to bring shoppers what they want when they want it based on AI data.
 Satisfied customers will be excited to keep coming back.